docker-library/ghost/README.md

 docker exec <container-id> node --version
 ```

-You can also see this information in the Dockerfile and in the Travis builts.
+You can also see this information in the Dockerfile and in the Travis builds.

 ## Developper setup